chris-cozy/kiby/README.md

 - /play - Play with your Kirby.
 This can be done once 10 minutes.
 Grants affection points.
 - /sleep - Put your Kirby to sleep for 9 hours.
 While asleep, Kirby will not need affection or food, and only petting can be done.
 This can be done once a day.
 ### Miscellaneous Commands
+- /help - Display an embed with links to documentation
 - /info - Display current stats on your Kirby
 - /leaderboard - Display the top ten Kirbys
 - /cooldowns - Display any current cooldowns on Kirby interactions